Paramotor muffler repair

 To check for damage, remove the muffler and shake it.
 If anything is moving around inside, the muffler must be disassembled.
 Using a bright flashlight, examine the muffler through the input side.
 You should be able to see completely through the muffler to the output side.

-Below are photos of a typical muffler that had the internal perforated tube come loose and self-dsotruct.
+Below are photos of a typical muffler (from a Polini Thor 130) that had the internal perforated tube come loose and self-dsotruct.
 Why not buy a new muffler?
-If you do, you will just have the same problem occur again, eventually.
+New mufflers are expensive – $600 and up.
+If you do, you will just have the same problem occur again.
 These mufflers are not well made and can fail after 200-300 hours.
 The good news is that pilots can repair them.

 The important general thing about working on paramotors is that all attached parts, like a muffler, must be able to move some.
 This is done by using springs or riveting parts together rather than welding or bolting them.
 The rivets give slightly and allow parts to move independently of each other.
 Yours truly discovered this after discovering fatigue cracks of the aluminum tubing on the frame.
 The cracks were welded but they just reappeared again.
 Instead of welding things, a short piece of aluminum angle and rivets was used to hold the cracked tubing together.
 This repair has lasted over 150 hours with no problems.

 The muffler can be disassembled by drilling out the rivets which hold it together.
 The perforated tube on the muffler below broke loose from the input (right end in the photo below) of the muffler.
 Once this happened it quickly broke loose at the output end.
 Banging around, the perforated tube self-destructed further and began chewing away at the fiberglass packing, further clogging the muffler.
 The manufacturer had made a quick tack-weld of the perforated tube to the input end but not the other.
 It was no wonder that the muffler failed.
-As most know, Italian QC is poor and they often hide their mistakes.
+As most already know, Italian QC is poor.

 The repair